 In 1890, Mother Mary Michael Cummings and a small group of Sisters of Mercy arrived in San Diego and established St. Joseph’s Dispensary in downtown San Diego.
 Through the years, the five-bed facility expanded and changed locations, ultimately becoming Scripps Mercy Hospital, San Diego, in 1995.

 Scripps Mercy Hospital is San Diego’s longest-established and only Catholic medical center.
 Its two campuses in San Diego and Chula Vista comprise the largest hospital in the county and one of the largest in the state.
-In 2016, U.S. News & World Report ranked Scripps Mercy’s diabetes and endocrinology program the best in San Diego County and among the top 30 nationwide.
-The report also gave the hospital high marks in gastroenterology, pulmonology and urology.
+In 2017, U.S. News & World Report ranked Scripps Mercy No. 5 in the San Diego metropolitan area and among the top 10 percent of hospitals in nephrology.

 How the San Diego Campus Serves the Community